Makes 4 large artichokes

 - Serve topped with more cheese, pepper, and olive oil, if desired.
 Eat them leaf by leaf until you reach the center prickly, choke part.
 Use a spoon to remove the choke and reveal the artichoke heart.
 I like to drizzle the heart with a bit of olive oil and sprinkle with salt.
 YUM.

-*To eat: use your teeth to “scrape” the tender meat and filling from the leaf and then discard the leaf.
+*If your artichokes are very large, double the filling recipe! **The cooking time can really vary!
+It may end up taking much longer if the artichokes are big or even if they are older, they can take longer to get tender. ***To eat: Use your teeth to “scrape” the tender meat and filling from the leaf and then discard the leaf.
 The heart can be eaten in its entirety, once the choke is removed 🙂

 Tried this recipe?Let us know how it was!